notpran/notpran/README.md

 <br>

 ## 💫 About Me:
-🔭 I’m currently working on [CrusadeOS](github.com/notpran/crusadeOS)<br>🌱 I’m currently learning python and reactJS<br>🧊Visit a minecraft plugin i made!
+🌱 I’m currently learning python and reactJS<br>🧊Visit a minecraft plugin i made!
 [Offline uptime](github.com/notpran/offline-uptime)<br>📫Contact me on discord, send me a message/friend request: not.pran<br>⚡ Fun fact me and discord have the same birthday[may 13th]

 ## 🌐 Socials: